Richardessobe/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script will list all the files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+This script script that prints the type of the file named iamafile and the file will be in /tmp